awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_findings_cloudwatch.md

-# Monitoring Amazon GuardDuty Findings with Amazon CloudWatch Events<a name="guardduty_findings_cloudwatch"></a>
+# Monitoring GuardDuty Findings with Amazon CloudWatch Events<a name="guardduty_findings_cloudwatch"></a>

-Amazon GuardDuty can send notifications based on [Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) when any changes in the findings takes place\.
+GuardDuty can send notifications based on [Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) when any changes in the findings takes place\.
 These changes include newly generated findings or subsequent occurrences of existing findings\.

 Every GuardDuty finding is assigned a finding ID\.
 GuardDuty creates a CloudWatch event for every finding with a unique finding ID\.
 All subsequent occurrences of an existing finding are always assigned a finding ID that is identical to the ID of the original finding\.